-Maintaining the best temperature and humidity levels to grow weed will allow your marijuana plants to reach their fullest potential.
+Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 Controlling humidity and temperature levels in grow rooms can be difficult for beginning marijuana growers who may lack the equipment to control their environment, so selecting a proper location for you grow room is important to ensure you can keep a temperature range and humidity levels for growing weed.

-What is the best humidity level to grow weed?
+What is the best humidity for growing weed?

-The best humidity level to grow weed is around 50%, in a range of 40-60% during vegetation.
+During the vegetation stage the best humidity for growing weed is around 50%, in a range of 40-60%.

 Since marijuana plants absorb water through leaves, keeping weed within this humidity range will ensure that they have the moisture they need without forcing the roots to intake water too quickly, which can cause problems with increased nutrient uptake leading to nutrient burn.

 During flowering, the best humidity for growing weed is slightly lower than during the vegetative stage.
 Lowering the humidity level for your grow room to 40-50% is best to reduce changes of issues with bud rot.